-Sheryl Lundberg-Sprague, FA Officer Office of Financial Aid Hawai'i Community College 200 W. Kāwili Street Hilo, HI 96720-4091 Ph: (808) 974-7663
+Sheryl Lundberg-Sprague, Financial Aid Officer

+Office of Financial Aid

+Hawai'i Community College

+200 W. Kāwili Street

-The Financial Aid program at Hawai'i Community College helps those students who can benefit from higher education but who may have difficulty attending HawCC without financial help.
-The Financial Aid program adds to the efforts of the student and student's parents/spouse.
+Hilo, HI 96720-4091

+Ph: (808) 974-7663

+The Hawai'i Community College Financial Aid Office administers a variety of federal, state, and institutional financial aid programs.
+These financial aid programs are intended to assist students and their families pay for educational costs.
 Students may apply for financial aid at HawCC.
-Peer advisors are available to assist with completing the FAFSA application and renewal FAFSA.
+Peer Advisors are available to assist with completing the Free Application for Federal Student Aid (FAFSA) and renewal FAFSA.
 Please call 974-7663 for an appointment.